gbmoreau/Gautier-manuscript/README.md

 # Gautier TUMI Pilot: Microbiota Changes Associated with Stress Treatment

 ## Project Summary
 The following repository contains the data and code used for analysis of the intestinal microbiota in a mouse model of chronic stress.
 This data is based off of a pilot proposal from the University of Virginia Trans-University Microbiome Initiative and is in preparation for an upcoming manuscript.
-Mice (n = 24 per group) were either untreated or treated with chronic mild stress for 3 weeks.
-Stool samples were collected both at Baseline and after stress treatment for analysis of microbiota diversity and community composition.
+Mice (n = 24 per group) were treated with chronic mild stress for 3 weeks.
+Stool samples were collected both at baseline and after stress treatment for analysis of changes in microbiota diversity and community composition.